 1. Company and job discovery

-On oft-used argument in favor of using internal recruiters over outside contingency recruiters is that “no-one knows your company better than you do” overlaid with a cost-benefit justification.
-Rarely does that argument appreciate the candidate perspective and the value of choice that an external recruiter brings a candidate.
+An oft-used argument in favor of using internal recruiters over outside contingency, recruiters is that “no-one knows your company better than you do” overlaid with a cost-benefit justification.
+Rarely does that argument appreciate the candidate’s perspective and the value of the choice that an external recruiter brings a candidate?

 3. Negotiation help